ds300/bedit/README.md

 }

 const nextState = bedit(state, (draft) => {
-  // You can mutate the top level draft object safely draft.filter = 'completed'
+  // You can edit the top level draft object safely draft.filter = 'completed'

   // The draft is a regular ass JS object